-The proposed DSP and architectural elevations present site and building designs that provide appropriate human-scale and high-quality design.
+The DSP herein approved and architectural elevations present site and building designs that provide appropriate human-scale and high-quality design.
 A variety of building materials and architectural elements are proposed to create visual interest.
-In conjunction with the proposed landscaping and outdoor seating, this will help create an environment that will facilitate a gathering place for patrons.
+In conjunction with the landscaping and outdoor seating herein approved, this will help create an environment that will facilitate a gathering place for patrons.